cyberbiont/vscode-profiles/README.md

 ### clean

-This command is used to clean `extensions.storage` folder from old extension versions that are not in use in any profile.
+This command is used to clean `extensions.storage` folder from old extension versions that are not longer in use in any profile.
-If extension is found that is not present in any of the profiles, it is deleted.
+If extension has been found that is not present in any of the profiles, it is deleted.
 You'll want to use it from time to time.
 Automatic cleaning is not currently engaged.

 ### maintenance

 Vscode automatically updates extensions - once a new version is available, it downloads it into profile folder.
-That is why profile maintenance is needed, when all newly installed extensions are moved into extensions.storage folder and replaced with symlinks.
+That is why profile maintenance is needed, when all newly installed extensions are moved into `extensions.storage` folder and replaced with symlinks.
 This is done automatically every time when you switch profiles, but you can do it manually with
 `Maintenance` command.

 ### rescan